NCIP/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 ## Accessing the Gene Expression Clustering Heatmap

-At the analysis center, click the ‘Gene Expression Clustering’ card to launch the heatmap.
+At the Analysis Center, click the ‘Gene Expression Clustering’ card to launch the heatmap.

 [![Analysis Center Gene Expression Clustering Card](images/analysis_center_GEC_tool.png)](images/analysis_center_GEC_tool.png "Click to see the full image.")